 He has several years of experience "cooking" software with JVM-based languages, some flavors of web technologies and garnishing with automated testing.

-Course Overview [Autogenerated] My name is broken is to catch you and welcome to my course.
-Handing streaming data with a Kafka cluster streaming is not only about watching online videos and listening to podcast on your favorite mobile app.
+Course Overview Hi, my name is Bogdan Sucaciu, and welcome to my course, Handing Streaming Data with a Kafka Cluster.
+Streaming is not only about watching online videos and listening to podcasts on your favorite mobile app.
 You have actually already started experiencing streaming in more ways than you can imagine, probably without even realizing it.
-This beginner level course should get you started with a fascinating world off streaming data and how Apache Kafka can solve some of the most common pains encountered in large organizations.
-Some of the major topics that will cover include the basics off streaming data and why Apache Kafka could be considered a streaming platform producing and consuming data to and from Kafka how to manage data streams.
-And finally, we're going to take a look at how we can adapt non streaming models to work with Apache.
-Kafka, by the end of this course, will be comfortable with handling different scenarios that are commonly encountered when using Apache Kafka inside your organization.
-There no prerequisites for discourse.
-But in order to ensure a smooth experience, I would recommend having some experience with the Java programming language, since I will be writing some Java code.
-Also, I will continue.
-Still be using docker to keep system differences to a minimum.
-So it shouldn't matter if use Windows clinics or Mac.
-From here, you should feel comfortable diving into Apache Kafka with courses on CAFTA Connect.
-CAFTA Streams Orc A sequel.
-I hope you'll join me on this journey to learn about streaming and Apache Kafka with the handling streaming data with a Kafka cluster course at your side.
+This beginner‑level course should get you started with the fascinating world of streaming data and how Apache Kafka can solve some of the most common pains encountered in large organizations.
+Some of the major topics that we'll cover include the basics of streaming data and why Apache Kafka can be considered a streaming platform, producing and consuming data to and from Kafka, how to manage data streams, and finally, we're going to take a look at how we can adapt non‑streaming models to work with Apache Kafka.
+By the end of this course, you'll be comfortable with handling different scenarios that are commonly encountered when using Apache Kafka inside your organization.
+There are no prerequisites for this course, but in order to ensure a smooth experience, I would recommend having some experience with the Java programming language, since I will be writing some Java code.
+Also, I will continuously be using Docker to keep system differences to a minimum, so it shouldn't matter if you use Windows, Linux, or Mac.
+From here, you should feel comfortable diving into Apache Kafka with courses on Kafka Connect, Kafka Streams, or KSQL.
+I hope you'll join me on this journey to learn about streaming and Apache Kafka with the Handling Streaming Data with a Kafka Cluster course, at Pluralsight.